 Prerequisite(s): THOT 500 or advanced placement/permission of instructor.
-Cross-listed as: THOT 634.

 This course is an in-depth study of the Book of the Twelve.
 Special attention will be paid to the canonical shape of the Book of the Twelve as well as the different theologies and messages of each individual prophet.